Arjun1thakur/Arjun1thakur/README.md

 <dt>👨‍💻 When I started as a programmer</dt>
   <dd>2021 (In search of doing something new).</dd>
 <dt>❗ Why I started as a programmer ❓</dt>
-  <dd>Since I was a kid, I’ve always loved to know how machines work and how it takes our commands.</dd>
+  <dd>Since a young age, I've been fascinated by how web technologies function and respond to user input, fueling my passion for web development and innovative solutions.</dd>
 <dt>❤️‍🔥 Things I love</dt>
   <dd>Gaming 🎮<br>
     Coding 👨‍💻 <br>